|

 Fig.2: Ice skates for the Dutch Roll,

-blades were specially made.
+blades have been made on purpose.
 The skates look a bit like English club

 skates but are different.
-They have iron studs to fix the boots.
+They have iron studs to support the boots.

 Technical data: